civil-society-dev/wild-central/MIGRATION_PLAN.md

 - **File-based operations** → **API-driven** with file storage backend
 - **Local context** → **Multi-cloud context** switching

+This is a large migration.
+Progress on the migration will be tracked in @MIGRATION_PROGRESS.md.
+We will update this document as we find plan changes necessary as we go.

 ---

 ## Table of Contents